ulich/github-secret-manager/README.md

 # github-secret-manager

 Simplifies managing your GitHub secrets for GitHub Actions.
-You can specify secrets in one central repository and it will spread the secrets to all other repositories of that github organization.
+You can specify secrets in one central repository and it will spread the secrets to all other repositories of that GitHub organization.

 ## Usage

-Fork this repository, create a github workflow by copying the example
+Fork this repository, create a GitHub workflow by copying the example

     cd .github/workflows
     cp master.yml.example master.yml